xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

         hostname = "the_hostname_of_the_system_to_be_monitored"
      ```
   > [!IMPORTANT]
-  > The hostname you enter to collect system metrics must be the same as the hostname you enter to collect metrics.
+  > The hostname you enter to collect system metrics must be the same as the hostname you enter to collect logs.

   3. Find the [[outputs.influxdb_v2]] section and update this section according to the following code.
      ```